mafifafm/pxt-microbit/docs/courses/ucp-science/electricity/overview.md

 ## Materials Needed

-* 1 micro:bit with the battery pack connected
+* 1 Ragga with the battery pack connected
-* A longer USB micro:bit cable
+* A longer USB Ragga cable
 * Copper wire or alligator clips
 * Spreadsheet for data analysis
 * Old batteries for testing